statianzo/Fleck/readme.markdown

 Fleck
 ===

-Fleck is a websocket implementation in C#.
-Branched from the [Nugget][nugget] project, Fleck requires no inheritence, or reference to Unity.
+Fleck is a WebSocket server implementation in C#.
+Branched from the [Nugget][nugget] project, Fleck requires no inheritance, container, or additional references.

 Example
 ---